 Exposing the foundations to groundwater leads to concrete erosion, especially if it is mixed with sewage containing acid, which accelerates the erosion process, and thus threatens the integrity of the building as a whole and weakens it, especially basins and old buildings or structures that have not used the necessary waterproofing techniques and materials for protection.
-Moisture is one of the most factors that have a negative impact on the strength of the facility and poses a significant safety hazard.
-The arrival of water in the concrete leads to corrosion or rusting of the steel reinforcement, which means cracking or collapse of parts of it and the occurrence of malfunctions in the sewage pipes.
+Moisture is one of the most significant factors that have a negative impact on the strength of the facility and poses a significant safety hazard.
+The arrival of water in the concrete leads to corrosion or rusting of the steel reinforcement, which can result in cracking or collapse of parts of it and can cause malfunctions in the sewage pipes.